wp-plugins/mywebtonet-performancestats/readme.txt

 Some servers reports one or more of the MySQL tests at 0.00 seconds, which is impossible.
 This now triggers an error.

+= 1.1.3 =
+Added path and gateway interface

 == Upgrade Notice ==

 = 1.0.1 =